JetBrains/space-kotlin-sdk/README.md

 Let's have a look at how we can start working with the Space SDK.

+> **Note:** The beta version of the Space SDK is available from the following repository: `https://maven.pkg.jetbrains.space/public/p/space/maven`

 ## Getting Started

 We will need to [register an application](https://www.jetbrains.com/help/space/applications.html) to work with the Space API.
 There are various application types, all supporting different authentication flows.
 For this example, we will use a *Service Account*.